 - Has anyone not from North America ever won a women's disc golf world championship?

 Yes.
-In 2022, Kristin Tattar became the second European woman to win a Pro Disc Golf World Championship.
-The first was 2004 champion Birgitta Lagerholm of Sweden, who was the first person in Open Women or Open from outside North America to win pro Worlds.
+In 2022, Kristin Tattar became the second European woman to win a Pro Disc Golf World Championship and in 2023 the first-ever back-to-back FPO champ from Europe.
+In 2004 Birgitta Lagerholm of Sweden was the first person in FPO or MPO from outside North America to win pro Worlds.

-The Top Women in Top 5 Finishes at Disc Golf World Championships
+The Most Top 5 Finishes in FPO at Disc Golf World Championships

-That's why we created a table of Open Women competitors who've made the top five at disc golf's Worlds more than twice:
+That's why we created a table of FPO competitors who've made the top five at disc golf's Worlds more than twice:

 |Rank||Name||Top 5s||Total Championships Played||Top 5 %|